Risk Information

 Our Position within the GMO Internet Group

 Furthermore, as of January 1, 2025, based on the absorption-type company split agreement dated June 25, 2024, entered into with GMO Internet Group, Inc., new shares were issued as consideration for the business succession.
-As a result, GMO Internet Group, Inc. now holds 90% or more of our voting rights.
+As a result, GMO Internet Group, Inc. now holds 90% or more of the Company's voting rights.

 Concurrent Directorships with GMO Internet Group, Inc.